jaalvin/DevSync-App/README.md

 # DevSync Complete Setup Guide

-This guide will walk you through setting up the complete DevSync application with backend, database, and Firebase integration.
+This is my complete DevSync application with backend, database, and Firebase integration.

 ## Prerequisites